 At Housesitmatch we always advise that you plan the housesit.
 This is especially important if you are the homeowner.
-Read on to learn our top tips for how to plan the arrangements for your home and pets while you are away, in order to give you and the sitter peace of mind.
+Read on to learn our top tips for how to plan the housesit arrangements and organise your house sitting jobs, for your home and pets.
+Making a plan will give you and the sitter peace of mind.

 Plan the housesit to make life easy for housesitters and yourself